If you’re doing a zoo animal themed unit with your kids or students, this panda headband craft is a great addition!

 Sam

 Of course!
-All you need to do is enter your email in the form at the end of this post to have the link sent to you.
-Once you've been confirmed as an email subscriber (by clicking the link in the first email), you simply enter your email in any of the forms and it'll automatically redirect you to the download page.
+All you need to do is enter your email in the form at the end of this post to have the confirmation link sent to you.
+Or if you’re already a subscriber, you just need to enter your email in the form at the end of the post and it’ll automatically redirect you to the download page ◡̈

 Sam

-Thanks!
-Since you’re already an email subscriber, all you need to do is enter your email in the form at the end of any post and it’ll automatically redirect you to the download page 🙂
+Since you’re already an email subscriber, all you need to do is enter your email in the form at the end of any post and it’ll automatically redirect you to the download page ◡̈

-send me the template of panda
+Kindly provide me with the template of panda

 Sam

-Monday 16th of May 2022
+Monday 13th of May 2024

 Sam